oracle-livelabs/oci/oci-dns-traffic-management/lab3/lab3.md

 ### About the load balancer steering policy

-The load balancer steering policy will direct users to all eligible sites on a round robin method.
-If any of the configured targets stops responding to the health check created in lab 2, OCI will remove it from the eligible targets list.
+The load balancer steering policy will direct users to all eligible sites on a round-robin method.
+If any of the configured targets stop responding to the health check created in lab 2, OCI will remove it from the eligible targets list.

 ### Objectives